Search

 Definitions

-y.
-Maul A phase of play consisting of a ball-carrier and at least one player from each team, boun ... n) if not for an act of foul play by an opponent.
+y, a union, a group of unions or any organisation approved by a union or World Rugby.
+Maul A phase of pla ... l play by an opponent.
 Phase of play Scrum, lineout, ruck or maul.
-Place-kic ... g play with a drop-kick after a score or a touch-down.
-Ruck A phase of play where one or more player ... r an infringement by the opposition.
+Place-kick The ball is kicked afte ... k after a score or a touch-down.
+Ruck A phase of play where one or more players from each team, wh ... r an infringement by the opposition.
 Attacking team The opposition to the team in whose half play is takin

 20 Penalty and free-kick